 Diagnosing Raspberry Problems

-Little or no fruit production on established plants can be due to several reasons.
-One that everyone thinks of is improper pruning – removing canes annually on summer-bearing (floricane) types that only produce on 2-year old canes.
-Note that fall-bearing (primocane) types should be annually pruned after harvest in the fall.
+There are several factors that can cause little or no fruit production on established raspberry plants.
+One that everyone thinks of is improper pruning – removing canes annually on summer-bearing (floricane) types that only produce on canes during their second year of existence.
+Note that you should prune fall-bearing (primocane) types annually—in their first year of existence—after harvest in the fall.

-Perhaps a more common reason for lack of production is viruses.
+Viruses are perhaps a more common reason for lack of production.
 A raspberry planting is productive for about ten years and yields best in the first five years after planting.
-Various viruses accumulate in plants over time as they are introduced by aphids.
+Aphids introduce various viruses, which accumulate in a plant over time.
 These viruses produce no obvious mosaic or visible plant symptoms.
-Plantings should be removed after ten years or as they yield poorly and a new planting made preferably in new soil.
+Remove plantings after ten years or when they begin to yield poorly and make a new planting, preferably in new soil.
 Obtain virus-free planting stock from reputable nurseries.
-Don’t plant donated rooted suckers from another gardener that are likely virus-riddled.
+Don’t plant donated rooted suckers from another gardener because they might be virus-riddled.
 Poor-quality fruit can also be due to viruses such as Crumble-berry virus which causes exactly what its name implies.